Mean Field Portfolio Games with Epstein-Zin Preferences: Introduction

-To the best of our knowledge, portfolio games with Epstein-Zin preferences and performance concerns have only been studied in \cite{Riedel-2024,Wang2023}.
+To the best of our knowledge, portfolio games with Epstein-Zin preferences and performance concerns have only been studied in \cite{Riedel-2024, Wang2023}.
+The work \cite{RP-2021b} shows that the forward performance framework, both with and without competition, allows agents to exhibit behavior similar to that under Epstein-Zin utility by disentangling risk aversion from the elasticity of intertemporal substitution.
+However, it does not provide a systematic study of portfolio games under Epstein-Zin preferences.

 We establish an existence of equilibrium result for such games with deterministic, though possibly time-varying model parameters, and a uniqueness of equilibrium result for general stochastic settings.
 Specifically, we prove that Nash equilibria in mean-field portfolio games with Epstein-Zin preferences are uniquely characterized in terms of a solution to a certain quadratic BSDE.
 Similar characterization results are often implicitly assumed - though rarely proved - in the literature.
-For instance, \cite{Riedel-2024} proves the existence of a unique simple equilibrium assuming that optimizing the Epstein-Zin utility index is equivalent to optimizing the driver of some BSDE.
-This is not always the case, though; counterexample can easily be constructed.
+For instance, Dianetti, Riedel and Stanca \cite{Riedel-2024} prove the existence of a unique simple equilibrium assuming that optimizing the Epstein-Zin utility index is equivalent to optimizing the driver of some BSDE.
+This is not always the case, though.
 Our uniqueness result shows that the simple equilibrium obtained in \cite{Riedel-2024} is indeed the unique bounded equilibrium.

 The fact that any solution to a certain BSDE yields a Nash equilibrium is established using the martingale optimality principle (MOP).
-This approach is consistent with the methodology adopted in prior works such as \cite{Fu-2021, Fu2023}, and extends results in \cite{HIM-2005} beyond the benchmark case of time-additive utilities and results in \cite{Xing2017} to models with mean-field interaction.
+This approach is consistent with the methodology adopted in prior works such as \cite{Fu2023,Fu-2021}, and extends the results in \cite{HIM-2005} beyond the benchmark case of time-additive utilities and the results in \cite{Xing2017} to models with mean-field interaction.
+The sufficient condition yields an existence result, as most results in literature do.
+To establish the uniqueness of equilibria, the crucial step is to complement the sufficient condition by a characterization of any best response or equilibrium strategy in terms of the same BSDE leading to the sufficient condition.
+This one-to-one correspondence translate the analysis for unique equilibrium to that for a unique solution to a certain BSDE.